tboldagh/FunRootAna/README.md

 * ... and couple more.

 ## Lazy vs eager evaluation
-Each transformation performed by the EagerFunctionalVector result in another instance of this class.
+The transformations performed  can be evaluated immediately or left till actual histogram filling is needed.
+The EagerFunctionalVector features the first approach.
 If the containers are large in your particular problem it may be expensive to make many such copies.
 Another strategy can be used in this case.
 That is *lazy* evaluation.
 In this approach objects crated by every transformation are in fact very lightweight (i.e. no data is copied).
-Instead of copies, the *recipes* of how to transform the data when it will be needed are kept in these intermediate objects.
+Instead, the *recipes* of how to transform the data when it will be needed are kept in these intermediate objects.
-This functionality is provided by several classes residing in LazyFunctionalVector _(still under development)_.
+This functionality is provided by several classes residing in LazyFunctionalVector _(still under some development)_.
 You can switch between one or the other implementation quite conveniently by just changing the include file which you use and rename `wrap` into `lazy`.
+In general the lazy vector starts to beat the eager one in terms of performance with as little as 3 transformations and size of 10 _(an effort top optimise both implementation is ongoing so, it may change)_.

-An additional functionality that you should be aware of is the `stage()` method that produces intermediate copy that is operated on by further transformations.
+In the lazy wrapper there is a `stage()` method that can improve the performance.
+It produces an intermediate copy that is operated on by further transformations.
+This way, some transformations can be skipped.
 ```c++
 auto prefiltered = container.filter(F(_.x < 2)).filter(F(_.y >5 )).filter(F(_.r() < 10)).stage(); // skipping stage() would result in filtering operations to be repeated when calculating x
 auto x = prefiltered.map(F(_.x)).sort(F(_.x)).element_at(0); // here, the filtering from the line above does not happen, however the "prefilterd" is still lazy evaluating container